KVerbarg/gb-salesdata/abap/Import2ERP.md

 This is important since some field values depend on the language.
 The SalesOrderType is `TA` in German and `OR` in English.

+## Order id

+As the order id is created by the S4 system, we do need an additional internal id.
+The "Cust.
+Reference" (example value is "2020-01-01#000") serves this purpose.
+This helps to decide whether a planned order in our list is already created in S4 or not.

 ## Business partner id

 To be able to use a given customer (we only know its name) as SoldToParty later, we need to find out the business partner ID in S4 (3 ways to do it):